 ‘He shall take encouragement from my case, stay himself on the Lord, and thus gain strength by every blast of adversity.
 This is one grand use of the book of Job.
 It casts much light on seemingly partial displays of Divine providence: and has ever been the great textbook of godly men in a state of persecution and affliction.
 This is what Job seems prophetically to declare.’

-Job here challenges his friends again by telling them that there are no wise people among them.
+Job here challenges his friends again by telling them that there are no wise people among them, Job 17:10.
 He challenges them in their thinking to come up with another reason as to why he is suffering.
-The realm of darkness, that is, the grave, was now to be his home and in death, his relatives would be the worms of decay.
+We can almost feel the despair of Job’s words as he concludes here.
+All his plans are shattered, which implies he has lost all hope, Job 17:11.

 Smick, in his commentary, says the following.

 ‘The counsellors had said that night would be turned to day for Job if only he would get right with God, Job 11:17.
-In Job 17:12-16 Job made a parody of their advice.
+In Job 17:12-16, Job made a parody of their advice.
 It was like going to the grave with the notion that all you have to do is treat it like home where warmth and loved ones are and it will become so.’

+He asks, ‘who can see any hope for me?’
+Job 17:15, he is really asking, is there anyone who really cares about me?
+Does anyone really care about what I’m going through?
+Does anyone really want to know the truth as to why all this is happening to him?
 Job is trying everything he can possibly do to convince his friends that he was innocent.
-He’s hoping they see that a truly innocent man wouldn’t go to all these lengths to prove his innocence if he wasn’t truly innocent.
+He’s hoping they see that a truly innocent man wouldn’t go to all these lengths to prove his innocence if he wasn’t truly innocent, Job 17:16.